Dealing with Difficult Clients

 Handling Difficult Client Conversations

-Even if you have done all of the above, you may still won’t be able to avoid difficult conversations entirely.
+Even if you have done all of the above, you may still won’t be able to avoid difficult clients or difficult client conversations entirely.
 Even generally good or cooperative clients can become difficult at times, especially when you have to tell them something they don’t want to hear, or when they have a complaint.

 Sometimes conflict arises because clients don’t feel understood.
 Even business clients have an emotional investment in their legal matter, and many legal matters have high stakes, affecting clients’ finances, livelihoods, businesses, or their very lives.
 If you can guide the conversation in a way that makes clients feel understood, the conversation will run much more smoothly.